swsnr/rescue-image/README.md

 $ chmod 600 mkosi.rootpw
 ```

-Note: Without this step you **cannot** login on the rescue image, so don't forget it.
+Note: Without this step you **cannot** log in on the rescue image, so don't forget it.
 Alternatively,

 - write `hashed:` to `mkosi.rootpw` to make `root` have an empty password, or